Florida Law Squatters Rights: A Fight for Private Property Rights

 Overview of the New Squatters Bill in Florida

 On March 27, 2024, Governor Ron DeSantis signed HB 621 into law.
-The squatters law in Florida makes it easier for property owners to remove unauthorized occupants.
+The squatters' law in Florida makes it easier for property owners to remove unauthorized occupants.
 The state law also provides clear rules for local law enforcement to handle squatters.

 Key parts of the law include: